civboot/fngi/notes/spore.md

 Assembly syntax:
 - `/ line comment`
-- `#NN` pushes a 8bit unsigned hex number, i.e. `#1F`
-- `#NNNN` pushes a 16bit unsigned hex number, i.e. `#001F`
-- `#NNNN_NNNN` pushes a 32bit unsigned hex number, i.e. `#001F4200`
+- `#NN / #NNNN / #NNNN_NNNN` pushes a 8/16/32 unsigned hex number, i.e. `#1F
+  /``#001F`/ `#001F4200`
-- `&N` push the current location onto the stack.
+- `&N` push heap value onto the stack.
 N=2 for CPtr, N=4 for APtr.
 - `=N<name>` pop a value of N bytes from the stack and store at name.
 If name doesn't exist, add to dict.
 - `@N<name>` get value from name of size N bytes.
-- `>N` ptr-align the current location to N bytes.
-- `,N` pops N bytes from the stack and compiles them to current location, updating current location.
-- `!AN` pop two values from the stack.
-A (second) is the address, N (top) is the value.
-Store N at A.
-- alpha-numeric: read as bits of a a spore instruction, i.e. WS, FTOI, ADD, etc. the "instr" U16 value will be updated with the appropriate mask and value.
-- `;` compiles the current 16bit instruction and clears it (sets to default values).
-- `)` or an EOF character ends the assembly parsing.
-Used when embedding spore assembly in other languages but still using the native assembler.
-- `~<name>` forgetful tilde.
-Forget all items in the dictionary until and including `<name>`
+- `~<name>` Forget all items in the dictionary until and including `<name>`
-- `$N` pop N bytes from the stack and begin executing there until return.
+- `,N` pop N bytes from the stack and write to and update heap (compile them).

+Compiling and executing asm.
+Note that there is a global 16bit value that gets updated by the below:
+- `;` compile the current 16bit instr to heap and clear the instr (sets to default values).
+- `^` run the current instr and clear it.
+- `$<name>` begin executing at location stored in name.
+- alpha-numeric i.e. "foo": get the U32 value from the dict.
+Treat the first 16 bits as a mask and second 16bits as a value to update the current asm instruction.

 Example to add a byte to 42 and return
 ```